 Adding multiple languages to your store using an app such as Weglot is simple.
-With Weglot, you can add literally hundreds of languages to your store in minutes.
-It not only takes care of detecting and automatically translating the whole of your Shopify site (including checkout and email notifications), but it also handles the multilingual SEO of your newly translated store.
+With Weglot, you can add hundreds of different languages to your online store within minutes.
+It not only takes care of detecting and automatically translating the whole of your Shopify site (including checkout and email notifications), but it also handles multilingual SEO of your newly translated store (right from hreflang tags to sitemap settings), so search engines can rank it well.

-With Weglot it’s just a case of installing the app, rather than looking for a new theme or having to go through the tiresome process of creating another store.
+With Weglot, it’s just a case of installing the app, rather than looking for and configuring a new theme or having to go through the tiresome process of creating a bunch of localized stores.

 Adding multiple languages to your Shopify store

 As we mentioned previously, there are no special requirements needed to add new languages to your Shopify store with Weglot.
-Using Weglot’s automatic translations, you can provide your customers with translated content in as many languages as you would like, then fine-tune the translations afterward.
+Using Weglot’s automatic translations, you can provide your customers with translated content in as many languages as you would like and then fine-tune your translations manually (if you need).

-Let’s take a look at the easiest way to add languages to your Shopify store.
+So let’s take a look at this most straightforward way to add multiple languages to your Shopify store.